 Department of Agricultural Economics

-to one month ago, willingness-to-pay (WTP) decreased for all food products.
+to one month ago, willingness-to-pay (WTP) increased for chicken breast

-on food eaten at home decreased 1.42% from October to November and expenditures
+on food eaten at home increased 0.17% from January to February and expenditures

-away from home decreased 5.84%.
-Consumers expect a slight decrease in beef
+away from home increased 1.71%.
+Consumers expect an increase in chicken,

 & CONCERN TRACKING

-E. coli, and Salmonella were the most visible issues in the news over the
+E. coli, and GMOs were the most visible issues in the news over the past

-all items increased relative to last month, except for battery cages.
-The
+all items decreased relative to last month.
+The largest percent decrease

 tracks consumer preferences and sentiments on the safety, quality, and